Nanniwan

 Nanniwan is a gorge about 90 km southeast of Yan'an, Shaanxi province.
 In response to economic blockades by the Imperial Japanese Army and Kuomintang in 1941, the Communists set up crops production committee with Ren Bishi as its head and began experimenting with small scale agricultural development as well as poppy production in a bid to become self-sufficient.
 The 359th brigade of the Eighth Route Army was deployed to Nanniwan to improve productivity.
 In 1943 Nanniwan was heralded a success, and a propagandist song was commissioned.
 The lyrics, written by He Jingzhi, were set to a traditional folk melody of northern Shaanxi.

 The song rose during the last years of the Second Sino-Japanese War and continued to be popular after the Communist victory in 1949.
 It is the signature song of the important revolutionary singer Wang Kun, and Cui Jian, widely regarded as the "father of Chinese rock," created a rock version of the song in 1987.
 It experienced a revival during the mid-1990s along with other revolutionary songs, with the release of many re-adaptations in Guoyue compilations.
+In the late 20th century Nan Ni Wan was also remade into a Chinese popular Lunar New Year song entitled "Cai Yuan Gun Gun" (财源滚滚), sung by Cindy Wong (黄美诗) and Zheng Yi (郑仪) – Malaysian Chinese singers.